pstrzalk/ddd-example-in-ruby-on-rails/README.md

 This is a PoC application for implementing elements of Domain-Driven Design inside of a plain Ruby on Rails application.

+THIS IS NOT PRODUCTION-LEVEL CODE.
+Its purpose is to serve as a validation of ideas and a discussion starting point.

 ## Identified Subdomains and implemented Bounded Contexts

 ### DragonHunt